Samreay/Samreay/_posts/reviews/2021-11-19-mage_errant.md

 goodreads: https://www.goodreads.com/book/show/42267952-into-the-labyrinth
 loc: 'reviews/mage_errant/'
 permalink: /reviews/mage_errant
+tags: [in-progress, magic-school]
+sentence: "Hugh of Emblin is, so far as he's concerned, the worst student that the Academy at Skyhold has ever seen."
 ---

 *This review focuses on first volume.
 As of writing I've read all five released books and those flavour my opinion.*